-For health plans, managing payment recovery is very challenging and hard to accomplish without negatively impacting their net promoter scores.
+For health plans, managing payment recovery is very challenging and hard to accomplish without increasing provider abrasion.
 And this proves especially difficult when using collection agencies that are not experts in claims payment and the plan’s individual overpayment concepts.
-On the latest episode of our “From the Trenches” podcast, Cotiviti’s Chris Mastro, vice president of operations, joins Jeremy Bamford, senior product director for payment accuracy, to examine the keys to successful claim overpayment recovery.
+On this episode of our “From the Trenches” podcast, Cotiviti’s Chris Mastro, vice president of operations, joins Jeremy Bamford, senior product director for payment accuracy, to examine the keys to successful claim overpayment recovery.

 Curious to hear more?
 Listen to part two of our podcast as Chris and Jeremy discuss the key levers health plans of any size can pull to drive better recovery results.

 From the Trenches is a healthcare podcast from Cotiviti, a leader in healthcare data analytics, exploring the latest trends in healthcare quality and performance analytics, risk adjustment, payment integrity, and payer-provider collaboration.
 Check out all our episodes in your browser, or subscribe on your smartphone or tablet with Apple Podcasts, Spotify, Google Podcasts, and many other apps.

 Chris Mastro leads the enterprise yield management team at Cotiviti, focusing on recovery process optimization, improving the provider experience, and accelerating conversion for clients.
 He is currently focused on improving client inventory management through Lean/Six Sigma and automated workflow solutions.

 Jeremy Bamford is a senior product director supporting Cotiviti's retrospective payment accuracy solutions.
 He has been a key part of Cotiviti's retrospective team for more than 17 years.
 Jeremy has spent the last 12 years specializing in Medicare managed care audit operations.